Overview

 services for the duration that referrals are clients of

 Alaska Wealth Advisors.
-SmartAsset,
+SmartAsset, LLC. is a

 registered investment adviser with the SEC.